Much Ado About Nothing: Music

 The operas Montano et Stéphanie (1799) by Jean-Élie Bédéno Dejaure and Henri-Montan Berton, Béatrice et Bénédict (1862) by Hector Berlioz, Beaucoup de bruit pour rien (pub.
-1898) by Paul Puget and Much Ado About Nothing by Sir Charles Villiers Stanford (1901) are based upon the play.
+1898) by Paul Puget, Viel Lärm um Nichts (1896) by Árpád Doppler, and Much Ado About Nothing by Sir Charles Villiers Stanford (1901) are based upon the play.

+The composer Edward MacDowell said he was inspired by Ellen Terry's portrayal of Beatrice in this play for the scherzo of his Piano Concerto No. 2.

-Erich Wolfgang Korngold composed music for a production in 1917 at the Vienna Burgtheater by Max Reinhardt.
+Erich Wolfgang Korngold composed music for a 1920 production of the play in Vienna.

 In 2006 the American Music Theatre Project produced The Boys Are Coming Home, a musical adaptation by Berni Stapleton and Leslie Arden that sets Much Ado About Nothing in America during the Second World War.

 The title track of the 2009 Mumford & Sons album Sigh No More uses quotes from this play in the song.
-The title of the album is also a quotation from the play.
+The title of the album is also a quotation from Act 2 Scene 3 of the play.

-In 2015, Billie Joe Armstrong wrote the music for a rock opera adaptation of the play, These Paper Bullets, which was written by Rolin Jones.
+A 2015 rock opera adaptation of the play, These Paper Bullets, was written by Rolin Jones with music by Billie Joe Armstrong.

-Opera McGill recently commissioned a new operatic adaptation of the play with music by James Garner and libretto adapted by Patrick Hansen, which premieres in Montréal in their 2023/24 season.
+Opera McGill have commissioned an opera based on the play, with music by James Garner and libretto adapted by Patrick Hansen.

 Film

-The first cinematic version in English may have been the 1913 silent film directed by Phillips Smalley.

-Martin Hellberg's 1964 East German film Viel Lärm um nichts was based on the Shakespeare play.
-In 1973 a Soviet film adaptation was directed by Samson Samsonov which starred Galina Jovovich and Konstantin Raikin.
+Martin Hellberg's 1964 East German film Viel Lärm um nichts was based on the play.
+In 1973 a Soviet film adaptation was directed by Samson Samsonov, starring Galina Jovovich and Konstantin Raikin.